michurin/warehouse/go/systemd-env-file/README.md

 ## Motivation

-Common approach is to use environment variables to configure golang programs.
-And [systemd](https://systemd.io/) is the most widespread service manager.
+Common approach is to use environment variables to configure [`golang`](https://go.dev/) programs.
+And [`systemd`](https://systemd.io/) is the most widespread system and service manager.
-It is convenient to use literally the same file as environment holder at debugging time and right as `EnvironmentFile` in service-file.
+It is convenient to use literally the same file as environment holder at debugging time and right as [`EnvironmentFile`](https://www.freedesktop.org/software/systemd/man/systemd.exec.html#EnvironmentFile=) in `systemd` `.service`-file.

 ## Synopses